-Student Resource Package (SRP) funding will be provided to cover the salary of an ongoing school-based mental health practitioner.
+SRP funding will be provided to cover the salary of an ongoing school-based mental health practitioner.
 Participating schools will receive between a minimum of 0.2 FTE and a maximum of 1.0 FTE, depending on their secondary student enrolments.

-The first year of a school's funding allocation will be adjusted depending on what term the school first participates in the MHP initiative (refer to Term Allocation Adjustment table, below).
+The first year of a school's funding allocation will be adjusted depending on what term the school first participates in the MHP initiative (see Term Allocation Adjustment table, below).
 For example, a school entering the MHP initiative in Term 3will receive 50% of their annual allocated funding for the year.